astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 Hubble Diagram constructed from gamma-ray burst light curves, plotting distance modulus (the distance in logarithmic units) vs. redshift.
-Note that this relationship does not look linear because the logarithm flattens the slope for large distances.
-Image from Schaefer,
+The standard Big Bang Theory prediction is shown as a solid line.
-B. (2007).
+Image from Schaefer, B. (2007).
 ```

 We can turn Eq. {eq}`hubblegeneral` into something a little bit more